vincor-qc/notes/history/civil-rights-in-us/rosa-parks.md

 - Local white population was highly disgruntled with this; Nixon and MLK's homes were bombed
 - However, that did not stop the Supreme Court from ruling bus segregation unconstitutional on November 13, 1956, marking the end of the protests

-## Later life

-- Parks moved to Detroit in the wake of the ruling due to sustained harassment and threats
-- Became an aide to Congressman John Conyers Jr. in 1965
-- Co-founded Rosa and Raymond Parks Institute for Self-Development in 1987
-- Awarded Congressional Gold Medal in 1999, the highest honor conferred upon civilians
-- Died at the age of 92 on October 24, 2005

 # Sources